The four major drivers of HR department costs

 Interested in learning more about attrition rates or staff turnover?
 We can comprehensive guides on each, which you can find by clicking this link (for attrition rates) or this link (for staff turnover).
 Enjoy!

-2. Employee Disengagement
+2. Employee disengagement

 Employees who have become so disengaged from work that they have in fact ‘resigned’ mentally can often be more expensive than those who leave.
 According to a Gallup study, the overall financial cost of employee disengagement may amount to as much as €118.4 billion (£98.26 billion) per year.